-When life turns upside down for you, like a sickness or accident, a job loss, a crime against you, or even an unexpected death, a big disaster or maybe just one that’s small and bothersome, we need to stop.
+When life turns upside down for you in form of sickness or accident, a job loss, a crime against you, or even an unexpected death, a big disaster, or maybe just one that’s small and bothersome, we need to stop.
 We need to not react.
 We need to not let feelings bubble up and spill out.